Jim Lamb, PhD

 • Epistemic Pitfalls

-• Reasoning can go awry due to bias, logical fallacies, the “mist and veil of words,” fallacious statistics, motivated reasoning, and disinformation.
+• Reasoning can go awry due to bias, logical fallacies, the vagaries of language, fallacious statistics, motivated reasoning, and disinformation.

 • Epistemology